 Which leads me to believe this would make the perfect Christmas morning breakfast!
 Come on now!
 Cozied up by the fire and Christmas tree, unwrapping presents and stockings, sipping some coffee or hot chocolate, I can just picture it now!
-Then comes in warm slices of gingerbread coffee cake and everyone just blisses out in pure holiday joy with the first fork full!
+Then comes in warm slices of gingerbread coffee cake (not just plain coffee cake!) and everyone just blisses out in pure holiday joy with the first fork full!
 Can you tell I’m excited about this coffee cake?
 And Christmas…

 Another thing I’m ultra excited about is posting this first recipe using quinoa flour!
 It may be my new favorite flour (okay, after buckwheat).
 It has a very strong smell when you first open the package, but fear not!
 Once baked, it’s fabulous!
 However, I didn’t stop with just quinoa flour, I made the crumb topping with another one of my near and dear favorite ingredients, quinoa flakes!
 So I give this cake a major thumbs up in the health department!
 Quinoa is one of the best complete plant-based proteins!